-- 8.15 If the data shows that you may not achieve the levels set out in your contract, we will discuss with you whether an Action Plan is required.
-The Action Plan will be used to capture all agreed actions for improvement including incremental performance and pipeline data that may lead to improving performance levels in line with the agreement / contract. - 8.16 The Action Plan will be reviewed as part of ongoing Performance Management reviews.
+- 8.15 If the data shows that you may not achieve the levels set out in your contract, we will ask you to reprofile your delivery and discuss with you whether an Action Plan is required.
+The Action Plan will be used to capture all agreed actions for improvement including incremental performance and pipeline data that may lead to improving performance levels in line with the agreement / contract. - 8.16 The Action Plan and delivery plan will be reviewed as part of ongoing Performance Management reviews.
 If the remedial actions captured on the Action Plan are unable to meet the required levels within a mutually agreed period, you will be invited to a further meeting.
 At this stage you will be informed that formal action could be taken in the event that performance does not improve.